NxPKG/khulnasoft-docs/content/waiting-room/additional-options/waiting-room-rules/bypass-rules.md

 - Define the expression to indicate which traffic you would like to bypass your waiting room.
 - Set the rule action to `bypass_waiting_room`.

-Create a waiting room rule by appending the following endpoint in the Waiting Room API to the Cloudflare API base URL.
+Create a waiting room rule by appending the following endpoint in the Waiting Room API to the Khulnasoft API base URL.
 New waiting room rules will be added after any existing rules.

 ```txt
 POST zones/:zone_identifier/waiting_rooms/:waiting_room_id/rules